hackheim/parkenPiDeployment/README.md

 ### If you for some reason need to "bake" a new firmware image, do the following:

-You can edit this script to download whatever firmware version needed.
+You can edit this script to download whatever firmware version needed, the one in the script is verified to work.

 - make sure your software is updated: `sudo apt update && sudo apt upgrade`
 - run the following script to create a new firmware image that supports PXE booting: `sh rpimakefirmware.sh`